-Students who have an interest in a medical career attend a prospective pre-medicine program meeting in the fall.
-At the meeting, they hear presentations from pre-medicine and medical humanities program staff members, officers of pre-professional health societies, and area physicians.
+Students who have an interest in medicine/allied health careers attend a prospective pre-medicine/allied health program meeting in the fall.
+At the meeting, they hear presentations from pre-medicine/allied health and medical humanities program staff members, officers of pre-health professional societies, and area physicians.

 Here's an overview as you plan a course of study: